EldaveDIBALA/SDETCoreJavaLearning/README.md

 # SDETCoreJavaLearning
-Created in order to summit assignment to be checked by trainers
+Created in order to summit assignments to be checked.